OmowunmiOni/OmowunmiOni/README.md

 ## 🧠 What I'm Learning

-- 📌 SQL for data analysis and querying business datasets
+- 📌 SQL for data analysis and querying datasets
 - 📊 Excel for organizing, analyzing, and visualizing data
 - 📈 Power BI for dashboards and data storytelling